VAIJ-TEJAS/Articles/Streamlining Workflows Task Automation with Python/Introduction to task automation.md

 	import requests
 	from bs4 import BeautifulSoup
-	#URL of the website to scrape
 	url = 'https://www.google.com'
 	response = requests.get(url)

-	#Check if the request was successful (status code 200)
 	if response.status_code == 200:
-	    # Parse the HTML content of the page
 	    soup = BeautifulSoup(response.text, 'html.parser')
 	    links = soup.find_all('a')
 	    for link in links: